Associate Professor Andrea Cheville

 Dr Echoe Bouta

 Echoe Bouta is a biomedical engineer focused on understanding the role of the lymphatic system in multiple disease states and determining the therapeutic potential of targeting lymphatics.
 She started her research career as an undergraduate student on a project testing potential lymphedema treatments.
 Her PhD thesis work at University of Rochester focused on elucidating the role of lymphatics in inflammatory arthritis in an effort to develop lymphatic-targeting therapies.
-Keeping with this research theme, her current project as a research fellow at Massachusetts General Hospital focuses on understanding the relationship between adipose tissue, lymphatic capability, and immune function to catalyze more effective therapies for lipedema.
-The goal of this research is to provide critical knowledge about the etiology of lipedema and test potential therapies targeting lymphatic function.
+Keeping with this research theme, her recent project as a research fellow at Massachusetts General Hospital focuses on understanding the relationship between adipose tissue, lymphatic capability, and immune function to catalyze more effective therapies for lipedema.
+The goal of this research research was to provide critical knowledge about the etiology of lipedema and test potential therapies targeting lymphatic function.

 - Call for Abstracts opens1 June 2017

 - Closing Date for Receipt of Abstracts10 November 2017

 - Notification of acceptance of abstract11 December 2017

 - Early bird Registration Closes2 February 2018